ravi13021996/MeraDoc_FrontEnd/README.md

 after running nodemon or node index.js command server will start

 swagger is used for api documentation "http://localhost:5000/api-docs/" this is the link to open swagger to check api

+after updating and saving the data a pdf is being saved in "files" folder and the default name of the file would be the id of the document as mongoose document id